cicorias/Castle-Winbuntu/README.md

 sudo chmod 0666 /dev/tty
 ```

-Mainly, the reason why I attempted this upgrade in the first place was due to a couple of *really* frustrating issues, a) Several of my vim plugins didn't work with the stock version of vim that ships with Ubuntu 14.04, and b) Issues getting sudo to work properly/consistently.
-YMMV, as to your own experience, but since this wasn't at all a straightforward process for me, I'm including these instructions in case you run into something similiar.
+Mainly, the only real reasons why I felt I needed to upgrade came down to a couple of *really* frustrating issues, a) several of my vim plugins didn't work with the stock version of vim that ships with Ubuntu 14.04 (which I ultimately just ended up building from source anyway), and b) I was having routine difficulty getting sudo to work predictably/consistently, and thought that upgrading might solve the problem (it didn't...or at least not initially...see the above "sudo downgrade" instructions....).
+YMMV, as to your own experience, and again a lot of these issues are build/environment specific, but since this wass a much less than straightforward process for me, I'll include these instructions in case you find them useful.

-Moving on...
+Moving on now...

 ### Bash

-1. I'm a pretty big fan of Bash-it, which, despite a few missing/broken items, still works pretty well on WSL:)  Install it with: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/Bash-it/bash-it/master/install.sh)"` (currently, running a special theme, i.e. powerline-multiline slows things down to a mere crawl, so I'd recommend limiting your customization...)
+1. I'm a pretty big fan of Bash-it (or alternately there's the excellent oh-my-zsh), which, despite a few missing/broken items, still works pretty well on WSL:)  Install it with: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/Bash-it/bash-it/master/install.sh)"`

+*Note that currently running a special theme in Bash-it, i.e. powerline-multiline slows things down intolerably, -I'd recommend limiting your customization if speed is important to you (although I haven't tried it yet, it's possible that things are a bit snappier with oh-my-zsh...)

 ### Homesick